 Visitor entry includes entry to the Cathedral floor, crypt, and three galleries in the dome.
 Guided tours or multimedia tours are also available.
 The last entry for visitors is at 4PM, and St. Paul’s closes for sightseeing at 4:30PM.

-Globe Theatre: The reconstructed Globe Theatre stands a few hundred meters from it’s original site.
-The Globe Theatre was originally built by Shakespear’s playing company, and it’s where many of his plays first came to be.
+The reconstructed Globe Theatre stands a few hundred meters from it’s original site.
+The Globe Theatre was originally built by Shakespeare’s playing company.
+Many of his plays were performed there.

 The Shakespeare’s Globe Theatre Tour and Exhibition takes you through the Globe’s history and modern day – including some amazing historical artifacts!
 It’s a 20 minute walk from the Tower Bridge.

-P.S. if you still want to go to St. Paul’s you will not make it for visitor hours… but you can go to a service instead!
+P.S. if you want to go to St. Paul’s you will not make it for visitor hours if you stop at the Globe… but you can go to a service instead!
 This way you still get to see inside, and you actually get to experience St. Paul’s as a place of worship (whatever you believe, it is a great experience).

 If you still have some energy left after a big day of history and site seeing, take in a great view from the Shard!
 4 days in London isn’t complete without a great view.
 It’s open until 6PM Sunday – Wednesday, and until 10PM Thursday – Saturday.
-This later than most other attractions in the area, that’s why it’s saved for last, but you can also flip this around.
+You have more time to visit the Shard than most other attractions because it’s open late.
 It’s near the Tower Bridge!